KiwiSingh/Shitpost-O-LlaMa/README.md

 **Q:** The AI exceeds the word limit sometimes?

 **A:** Yeah.
 Unsure why that happens.
 Prompt engineering will only take you so far.
 Though in my experience, it only really happens when your word limit is 100 words or less.
-So don't be afraid to get it to right you even BIGGER copypastas!
+So don't be afraid to get it to write you even BIGGER copypastas!

 **Q:** Why build this script at all?